vhscom/after-dark/docs/content/_index.md

     <path d="M18 13 L26 2 8 13 14 19 6 30 24 19 Z" />
   </svg>
   <h2>Ludicrous Speed</h2>
-  <p>With {{< external text="0.615s average" href="https://forestry.io/blog/hugo-vs-jekyll-benchmark/" />}} builds and sub-second page loads you could conceivably develop and serve your content from IoT device in orbit.</p>
+  <p>With {{< external text="0.615s average" href="https://forestry.io/blog/hugo-vs-jekyll-benchmark/" />}} builds and sub-second page loads you could conceivably develop and serve your content from an ODROID in space.</p>
   <nav><p>
     <a href="/feature/fetch-injection/">Fetch Inject</a> |
     <a href="/feature/lazy-loading/">Lazy Load</a> |